practicalli/spacemacs/spacemacs-basics/vim-basics.md

 First get familiar with **normal**, **insert** and **visual** states.
 Then when you are comfortable, move on to **iedit** and **lisp** states.

-Read the sections under [Vim Style editing](/editing/vim-style/index.html) to take you beyond the basic Vim editing covered in the tutorial.
-The more often you use these keybindings, the sooner they will become ingrained.
+The following pages in this sections take you beyond the basics covered in the Vim tutorial.

 ## Learning Vim basics